ocaml/dune/post.md

 care of the rest.

-Note that the syntax inside `dune`, `dune-project`, ... files is slightly different from the one insde `jbuild` files.
-In particular the language requires many less parentheses and the syntax of varialbes changed from `${...}` to `%{...}` to avoid issues with shell commands.
+Note that the syntax inside `dune`, `dune-project`, ... files is slightly different from the one inside `jbuild` files.
+In particular the language requires fewer parentheses and the syntax of varialbes changed from `${...}` to `%{...}` to avoid issues with shell commands.
 This is detailed in the [migration plan][mp] as well.

 ### Build profiles and default settings